mesosphere/d2iq-engineering-blog/content/posts/capi-providers-run-dkp-on-openstack/index.md

       └─MachineInfrastructure - OpenStackMachine/openstack-md-0-4llzl
 ````

-After the first control plane node (in this example openstack-control-plane-gd8nv) is in ready state “true”, you can get the kubeconfig of our newly created cluster and deploy the needed CNI component.
+After the first control plane node (in this example `openstack-control-plane-gd8nv`) is in ready state `true`, you can get the kubeconfig of our newly created cluster and deploy the needed CNI component.

 The kubeconfig of the created cluster is stored as secret in the workspace namespace.
 You can use the kubectl command line tool to download the kubeconfig and save to our local filesystem.